NHL makes 5 players acquitted of sexual assault charges eligible to sign contract, play this season

 “The players cooperated with every investigation,” the union said.
 “Upon their full acquittal by Superior Court Justice Maria Carroccia, we initiated discussions with the NHL regarding the players’ return to work.
 To avoid a protracted dispute that would cause further delay, we reached the resolution that the league announced today.
 We now consider the matter closed and look forward to the players’ return.”

-Deputy Commissioner Bill Daly earlier in the week said an update was coming “in the relatively near future.”
+Deputy Commissioner Bill Daly, earlier in the week, said an update was coming “in the relatively near future" and declined to go into the contents of the investigative process.

+“Obviously, we take the matter very seriously, and that’s why it’s still under review,” Daly said Tuesday in Las Vegas.

+Asked about Hart on Thursday in Voorhees, New Jersey, the head of the company that owns the Flyers, said they would not comment at this point.

 AP Sports Writer Dan Gelston in Philadelphia contributed to this report.